So far, we have discussed only about

 In this case, we are dealing with the classic situation of a continuous function with many variables.
 As for the multiple support distributions, it is important to understand that this support is made-up from the union of n individual ranges of each variable, each combination of distinct singular values which may be assigned to the n variables being related to a single value of y.
 Otherwise speaking, an element belonging to this distribution (in case of the primary realizable distribution) is made-up from a normal value y associated through relation f to n normal simultaneously-existent values of the multiple support.
 In such case of a multiple support (also known as multidimensional, such is, for instance, the Euclidean 3D space), the relations 2.2.5 and 2.2.8 are also multiplied by n folds.
 Therefore, we shall have:

-relations which display the partial density values of the primary distribution elements, where are linked by means of the following relation:
+density values of the primary distribution elements, where

 (2.6.3)